potassco/ngo/README.md

 ```shell
 cat encoding.lp | ngo --enable equality summinmax_chains
 ```
+By default this setting is set to `all`, which enables all traits.
+To just rewrite your program into std clingo.ast form, use `none` to disable any optimizations.

-The following traits are available:src/ngo/literal_duplication.py
+The following traits are available:

 **cleanup**